Best Texting Services for Ecommerce Apparel (2026)

 - Fewer messages, real relevance: Each message is about something the customer actually cares about.
 That’s what happens when you’re talking to a person, not blasting a list.

-Return Signals isn’t a broadcast tool, but marketing happens naturally inside the relationship.
-About 15% of customers volunteer what they want to buy next.
+Signals isn’t a broadcast tool, but purchase intent surfaces in these conversations without prompting.
+In the Quaker Marine experiment, 13% of customers who replied mentioned plans to reorder.
 They’ll say things like “I’m also looking for a lighter jacket for summer” or “do you have this in a different color?”
 When that happens, we can help them buy right there in the thread.
-The purchase happens because the customer trusts the brand enough to share what they want.
 That signal also feeds your existing marketing tools for smarter targeting.

 If you want a deeper head-to-head, see our broader comparison: Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals.